Irina Zvereva

-Zvereva resides in Germany and has German citizenship.
+Zvereva has German citizenship.
 Her husband Alexander Mikhailovich Zverev is a former Soviet professional tennis player.
 Her sons Mischa Zverev and Alexander Zverev are both German professional tennis players.

 Tennis career

 Zvereva's career was limited while living in the Soviet Union.
 The government restricted when Zvereva and her husband could leave the country to compete in international tournaments.
 In particular, they were not allowed to leave the country at the same time.
 After leaving the Soviet Union to go to Germany in 1991, Zvereva began representing the Commonwealth of Independent States and had more opportunity to enter events on the ITF Women's Circuit.
 She reached five singles finals on the circuit, winning one title against German Anja Franken in Germany.
 Three of the five singles finals were in Germany, while the other two were in Greece.
 Her last runner-up came against Julia Apostoli, a fellow Soviet emigrant as well as the mother of Stefanos Tsitsipas, a rival of her son Alexander Zverev.